joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/28/us/politics/rep-gerald-connolly-retire.html

 **Bill Belichick’s Girlfriend Takes Charge in Awkward Interview**\
-`The Hall of Fame football coach has never shared much with the news media, but on Sunday it was Jordon Hudson who shut down a line of questioning.`\
+`The legendary football coach has never shared much with the news media, but on Sunday it was Jordon Hudson who shut down a line of questioning.`\
 https://nytimes.com/2025/04/28/style/bill-belichick-girlfriend-jordon-hudson-interview.html

 **A Sri Lankan Feast on a Tropical Modernist Estate**\